 –You are smarter than your camera.
 Sometimes you may find this hard to believe but it’s true!
 The camera can read the lighting wrong in tough situations such as sunlight from a window inside a home or a sunset on a cloudy day.
 Knowing the Sunny 16 rule can help when you can’t trust your light meter.

 –Creating artistic photos.
 Maybe you want to interpret the light differently in your composition.
 In this situation, you would want full control whether it’s sunny or in direct sunlight or bright.
-When you understand the Sunny 16 Rule, you can better understand how to break the rules and play with shadows while using film photography or a digital camera.
+When you understand the Sunny 16 Rule, you can better understand how to break the rules and play with shadows while using film

 -If your digital camera meter malfunctions or the batteries go dead in your film camera.
 If you understand the Sunny 16 Rule, you are free to not rely on your camera’s metering.
 By remembering this archaic rule you will still be able to create proper exposures and understand your camera’s exposures without relying on technology.

 –Gaining confidence is another reason to learn the basics of the Sunny 16 Rule.
 No matter what the lighting conditions are, you will feel confident in your ability.
 This is important because when you feel confident using your cameras then it frees your imagination to create even better images.

 What you need to use the Sunny 16 Rule

 The Sunny 16 Rule is a general guideline to use when shooting any scene.
 But here are some other things that may come in handy when shooting in any weather condition.